Family holiday ideas

-10. The Adventure Company has a great selection of trip ideas for kids of all ages, from ages 2 right up to high-adrenalin trips for teenagers.
+10. The Family Adventure Company has a great selection of trip ideas for kids of all ages, from ages 2 right up to high-adrenalin trips for teenagers.
 Check out their educational tours and adventures for families on a budget.

 14. Zambia is a great safari destination for over-12s who can experience the thrill of walking safaris in South Luangwa National Park and white water rafting near Victoria Falls.
 Details from Abercrombie & Kent.

 15. South America is a fantastic destination with plenty of wildlife, beaches and natural wonders.
 For Brazil, Peru and Argentina, I recommend Dehouche, a British-run company based in Latin America.

 16. Morocco also works really well for older kids.
 It’s only a short flight from the UK and great value.
 This family favourite combines the Essaouira coast, the Atlas Mountains and Marrakech.
 On the coast, Rebali Riads is a popular place to stay for families.